oconnor0/BeaconRoad/Book/426-Combat.md

 * *EFFECT = d4/d6/d8/d10/d12*

-While **hidden** *(quality level 5)*, you cannot be targeted.
-When you make an attack against a target you are hidden from, gain +1 Tier on the Attack Roll and that target may not take reactions to your attack.
+While **Hidden** *(quality level 5)*, you cannot be targeted.
+When you make an attack against a target you are Hidden from, gain +1 Tier on the Attack Roll and that target may not take reactions to your attack.

+While **Immune** *(quality level 5)*, you suffer no consequences from one chosen Energy Type.
+You must be Immune to all Energy Types in an attack to suffer no consequences; otherwise treat this as Resistance instead.

 While **quickened** *(quality level 3)*, your Stride doubles.